AIRMEC/HECTOR/README.md

 As HECTOR uses Multiple Instance Learning, each whole slide image needs to be converted into a bag of feature vectors using a feature extractor model.

-We recommend using the feature extractor of your choice and adapt the two functions extract_features and load_model in the extract_features.py code.
+We recommend using the feature extractor of your choice and adapt the two functions `extract_features` and `load_model` in the `extract_features.py` code.
 In the publication, we trained [EsVIT](https://github.com/microsoft/esvit) on endometrial cancer patches, for which we have provided an example on how to load the encoder and extract the EsVIT features from the last n blocks.
 For the latter method or similar, the following command can be used.
-Note that avgpool_patchtokens, n_last_blocks, patch_size, arch, cfg, are specific to the use of EsVIT, for which the esvit repository needs to be downloaded in the HECTOR repository.
+Note that `avgpool_patchtokens`, `n_last_blocks`, `patch_size`, `arch`, `cfg`, are specific to the use of EsVIT, for which the esvit repository needs to be downloaded in the HECTOR repository.

 All feature vectors of a WSI will be saved together in a 'feature bag' in the `.pt` file format.
-Additionally, features are structured as a nested numpy array such that features that are semantically (cosine similarity threshold option) and spatially (L2 norm threshold option) similar are saved together and can be averaged if needed in the FeatureBagsDataset from utils.py.
+Additionally, features are structured as a nested numpy array such that features that are semantically (cosine similarity threshold option) and spatially (L2 norm threshold option) similar are saved together and can be averaged if needed in the `FeatureBagsDataset` class found in `utils.py`.
 A quality control image will be generated in the same output directory so the user can evaluate the quality of the tissue segmentation and patching.

 Background segmentation can use Otsu Thresholding or Stain deconvolution.
-The latter needs to import histomicstk using pip install histomicstk --find-links https://girder.github.io/large_image_wheels
+The latter requires `histomicstk` to be installed using `pip install histomicstk --find-links https://girder.github.io/large_image_wheels`

 ```sh
 python extract_features.py \